Skip to main contentArrow Right

 User access is seamless if rules and attributes are managed well.

-Implementing in-house access control can be daunting.
-Descope's no-code CIAM platform is for B2B app builders.
-It lets you integrate RBAC, ReBAC, and ABAC into your apps without the hassle.
+Building and maintaining in-house access control can be complex and time-consuming.
+Descope’s no-code CIAM platform is built for B2B app developers who want to integrate RBAC, ReBAC, and ABAC without the operational overhead.

 Fig: Fine-grained authorization with Descope